Skip to main content

 Video Doorbells

-A video doorbell lets you see who is at your door from your phone, even when you are not home.
-You can talk to the delivery person, check if it is someone you know, or simply record activity at your front door.
+A video doorbell lets you see who's at your door from your phone, even when you're not home.
+Talk to the delivery person.
+Check if it's someone you know.
+Record activity at your front door around the clock.
+Seems like a luxury until you actually have one — then it feels necessary.

 Best Options in India

 The Qubo Smart Doorbell (Rs 3,990) is a Hero Group product designed specifically for Indian apartments.
-It works on Wi-Fi, has a wide-angle camera, supports two-way talk, and sends motion alerts.
-It is battery-powered, so no wiring is needed -- just stick it next to your door.
+Works on Wi-Fi, has a wide-angle camera, supports two-way talk, and sends motion alerts.
+It's battery-powered, so no wiring is needed — just stick it next to your door.
+Installation took me about five minutes.

-The Ring Video Doorbell (Rs 8,999) from Amazon is more polished but also more expensive.
-It integrates seamlessly with Alexa and offers better video quality and person detection.
-However, it strongly pushes a Ring Protect subscription for cloud video storage, which adds Rs 250/month.
+The Ring Video Doorbell (Rs 8,999) from Amazon is more polished but also significantly more expensive.
+Integrates tightly with Alexa and offers better video quality plus person detection.
+However, it strongly pushes a Ring Protect subscription for cloud video storage, adding Rs 250/month.
+Not sure if that ongoing cost is worth it when local storage alternatives exist.

 Smart Locks

-Smart locks let you unlock your door with a fingerprint, a PIN code, a phone app, or even voice command.
-They are particularly useful for families where multiple members need access or if you frequently have guests and do not want to make duplicate keys.
+Smart locks let you unlock your door with a fingerprint, PIN code, phone app, or even voice command.
+Particularly useful for families where multiple members need access, or if you frequently have guests and don't want to make duplicate keys.

 Things to Know Before Buying

 • Most Indian doors use mortise locks, not the deadbolt-style locks that American smart locks are designed for.
-Make sure the smart lock you buy is compatible with Indian door types.
+Make sure whatever you buy is compatible with Indian door types.
+I've seen people order from Amazon US only to discover it doesn't fit.

 • Always keep the physical key as backup.
 Smart locks can run out of battery or malfunction.
-If you are locked out of your own house because the battery died, you will regret not having a key.
+Getting locked out of your own house because the battery died isn't fun.
+Ask me how I know.

 • Battery life is typically 6-12 months on 4 AA batteries, depending on usage frequency.

-Yale is a trusted lock brand globally, and their Linus model works with Indian mortise locks.
-It supports fingerprint, PIN, RFID card, and app-based unlocking.
-The build quality is solid, and the fingerprint sensor is fast and accurate.
+Yale's a trusted lock brand globally, and their Linus model works with Indian mortise locks.
+Supports fingerprint, PIN, RFID card, and app-based unlocking.
+Build quality is solid, fingerprint sensor is fast and accurate.
+Pricey, yes, but you're trusting this thing with your home's physical security — probably not where you want to cut corners.

 Automation Routines: Where the Magic Happens

-Individual smart devices are useful.
-But the real power comes from routines -- automated sequences that trigger based on time, voice commands, or sensor inputs.
+Individual smart devices are useful on their own.
+But the real power comes from routines — automated sequences that trigger based on time, voice commands, or sensor inputs.
+Once you set these up, your home starts feeling like it anticipates your needs.

 My Daily Routines